-The buildout of the “global economy” of the last three decades assumed – or at least hoped for- a stable set of conditions that would allow companies to identify the best vendors for materials and components at the lowest prices.
+The buildout of the “global economy” over the last three decades assumed – or at least hoped for a stable set of conditions that would allow companies to identify the best vendors for materials and components at the lowest prices.
 And for a while, it seemed as though the world was intent on building an infrastructure to unify global economies in a way never imagined.

 Far-flung supply chain legs combined with lower shipping and transportation costs meant that finished goods often contained materials from across the globe.
 Many companies had even begun locating factories and facilities in specific geographic areas to leverage this extended supply chain.